Nudge: Accelerating Overdue Pull Requests Towards Completion: Introduction

+In order to address these concerns, we designed and deployed Nudge, a service for accelerating overdue \pr{}s towards completion.
+As its name suggests, Nudge sends a reminder if a pull request is overdue.
+We carefully designed Nudge so that it (1) actually achieves faster pull request resolution; (2) minimizes the number of notifications it sends to avoid disturbing developers unnecessarily; and (3) can operate at the scale of thousands of repositories and developers.

-In this work, we designed and deployed Nudge, a service for accelerating overdue \pr{}s towards completion.
-Nudge leverages effort estimation and activity detection to intelligently predict the completion time for a given \pr{}.
-Further, it analyzes the \pr{} state to determine the actor (i.e., \pr{} author or reviewer(s)) blocking the \pr{} from completion.
-Lastly, it notifies the identified actor by leveraging the comment functionality in the \pr{} environment.
-To design and build Nudge, first we perform correlation analysis to analyze various factors related to the \pr{}, its author, its reviewers and even temporal factors which can impact the \pr{} completion time.
-Unlike Yu et al. \cite{Yu:2015:WDP:2820518.2820564}, we only consider factors which are known at the time of the \pr{} creation.
+To realize these objectives, Nudge relies on effort estimation to predict the completion time for a given \pr{}.
+Next, it determines activities and identifies the actor (the reviewer(s) or the author) blocking the \pr{} from completion.
+It then notifies the identified actor through the comment functionality of the \pr{} environment.

+To design and build Nudge, we first perform correlation analysis to understand which factors impact \pr{} completion time.
+We look at factors related to the \pr{}, its author, the underlying system, the team, and the role of the developer in the team.
+Unlike Yu et al. \cite{Yu:2015:WDP:2820518.2820564}, we only consider factors that are known at the time of the \pr{} creation.

 Next, we use effort estimation for predicting the \pr{} completion time at the time of \pr{} creation.
 Effort estimation models have been long studied in software engineering research.
-We build on the rich body of work in the effort estimation literature, to build a model for predicting the completion time of a \pr{}.
-Prior work \cite{inproceedings} has also focused on effort estimation at the feature and project level, but not at the level of individual \pr{}s.
+We build a model for predicting the completion time of a \pr{} on the rich body of work in the effort estimation literature.
+Prior work \cite{inproceedings} has focused on effort estimation at the feature and project level, but not at the level of individual \pr{}s.
 We use several metrics from the defect prediction literature like code churn \cite{Ostrand:2004:BUG:1007512.1007524}, reviewer information \cite{7950877}, and ownership information \cite{inproceedings} to build our \pr{} lifetime prediction model.